Skip to main content

 To get started, look for just one paper on your topic.

-In our example, we start by searching for our topic in Google Scholar and selecting the most relevant article.
+In our example, we start by searching for our topic in Litmaps.
 Here, we find "Bird Migration Advances More Strongly in Urban Environments".

-Tip: Look for highly-cited articles.
-In this example, our starting paper has been cited 174 times.
-That will make it easier to find more related literature in the next step.
+Tip: Look for well-cited articles.
+In this example, our starting paper has been cited 68 times.
+This will make it easier to find more related literature in the next step.

 Find related literature using Litmaps